 What is EDI (Electronic Data Interchange)?

 In its most simple form, EDI is a computer-to-computer exchange of business documents in a standard electronic format between different business partners.
 The benefits from moving to an EDI service include reduced costs, automated workflows, faster document processing, fewer errors, and much smoother relationships with partners and customers.

 EDI data contains critical information about a business transaction, and some popular examples of EDI at work include a retailer submitting a purchase order for product from a manufacturer, the manufacturer sending an invoice, and both parties exchanging acknowledgement receipts.

 Another common EDI transaction is an advanced shipping notice (ASN), which is a notification of a pending delivery.
 Its primary purpose is to provide tracking and packing information ahead of a delivery.
 Located within an ASN are a purchase order number, ship notice numbers, and the location where the product will be shipped.

 How EDI Integration Works

-While the technology itself has been around for decades, many companies now are seeking solutions for EDI modernization initiatives, which can extend EDI data integration and automation capabilities beyond a traditional EDI message to support emerging business requirements.
+While the technology itself has been around for decades, many companies now are seeking EDI integration software and solutions for EDI modernization initiatives, which can extend EDI data integration and automation capabilities beyond a traditional EDI message to support emerging business requirements.
 It is critical for enterprises to have a single, integrated EDI approach that can deliver automated workflows, increase visibility into operations, and improve customer service, regardless of the industry.

 Step 1: A sender exports a business document from an in-house system or application.
 A common example is a purchase order to buy goods or services.

 Step 2: The business document, in this case a purchase order, is converted from the in-house computer system into the EDI format through data transformation mapping software or any of the various EDI translators.